lissakariuki/Product-list-application/README.md

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-<strong>Definition</strong>Product list is an application for displaying a lis of product to users.
+Definition Product list is an application for displaying a lis of product to users.
-<strong>CRUD</strong>The user can be able to Create, Read, Update and Delete a product from the product list.
+CRUD The user can be able to Create, Read, Update and Delete a product from the product list.
-<strong></strong>

 <!--## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.